-25. R is a woman from Venezuela.
-Her next Master Calendar hearing is scheduled for November 10, 2022.
+30. R is a woman from Venezuela.
 R. speaks Spanish and lives in western suburb of Chicago, Illinois.
 (21-0145778)

-R. worked as an attorney for a government-run company for many years.
-R. was responsible for monitoring projects and partnerships to ensure legal compliance.
-Her supervisor was vocally progovernment, while R. was part of the opposition.
+R. worked as an attorney for a government-run company for many years, where she was responsible for monitoring projects and partnerships to ensure legal compliance.
+While R. was part of the opposition, her supervisor was vocally pro-government.
 In 2014, R. discovered significant irregularities while working on a project, but her supervisor warned her not to interfere because of the political affiliations of the people involved.
 In 2019, R. began to receive threatening phone calls, her car was repeatedly vandalized, and her supervisor continued to act in a very hostile and threatening way towards her.
 At the end of April 2019, a suspicious car followed R. to her apartment.
 Shortly thereafter, somebody shot a bullet through her window.
 After this, R. fled to the United States.
 She timely filed for asylum in February 2020, but the asylum office referred her case to the immigration court.
 All affidavits and supporting materials to R.'s case will be due 15 days prior to her individual merits hearing, which has not yet been scheduled.

-26. Z. is a woman from Colombia.
+31. Z. is a woman from Colombia.
 Her husband D. is a derivative on her asylum application and he is also independently eligible for asylum.
-Their next Master Calendar hearing is on November 17, 2022.
+Their next Merits hearing is on March 27, 2024.
 Z. and D. speak Spanish and live a western suburb of Chicago, Illinois.
 (21-0148469) (21-0150073).

 Z. became a joint owner of a transportation co-op in Colombia where she owned a vehicle and coordinated transport.
 Z. hired a driver to transport goods in her vehicle.
 On the way to the destination, a nationally known armed group created a roadblock for the driver, attempting to collect an extortion fee.
 The driver sped through the roadblock, injuring one of the armed group members.
 Because Z. is the registered owner of the vehicle, the armed group initiated proceedings against her during a time that the Colombian government was in peace negotiations.
-Later, the armed group member who was hit in the accident died and the armed group escalated threats against Z. and D. Z. was brutally attacked by people identifying themselves as part of the armed group, resulting in a miscarriage.
+Later, the armed group member who was hit in the accident died and the armed group escalated threats against Z. and her husband, D. Z. was brutally attacked by people identifying themselves as part of the armed group, resulting in a miscarriage.
 Z. and D. fled Colombia for the United States in December 2019, were placed in removal proceedings, and timely filed for asylum in December 2020.
-Z. and D.'s affidavits and supporting documents will be due to the immigration court 15 days prior to their merits hearing, which has not yet been scheduled.
+Z. and D.'s affidavits and supporting documents will be due to the immigration court 15 days prior to their merits hearing, which is scheduled for March 27, 2024.

-27. R. is a man from Mexico.
+32. R. is a man from Mexico.
 His wife, L., and his daughter, B., are derivatives on his application for asylum, and are also independently eligible for asylum.
-Their next Master Calendar hearing is on July 15, 2022.
+Their next Master Calendar hearing is on July 17, 2023.
 R. and his family speak Spanish and live in Chicago, Illinois.
 (19-0138307) (19-0138308) (19-0138311)